One of you asked this.

 Restart the Nginx to see the results

-I hope this helps to secure & harden Nginx web server.
+I hope this helps to secure & harden the Nginx web server.